Crystalix007/ichael.dk/content/menus/skills.md

-experience for example to: develop a scanner & parser in Java for an invented language; design and develop the core components of a single processor, asynchronous operating system in C. This has given me some knowledge about the inherent limitations of these languages, and how to avoid them.
+experience for example to: develop a scanner & parser in Java for an invented language; design and develop the core components of a single processor, asynchronous operating system in C. This has given me some knowledge about the inherent limitations of these languages, and how to design around them.

 Additionally, I have worked on projects involving Javascript / Typescript and frontend mark-up.
 These have involved a mix of legacy and cutting-edge